Handling incomplete outcomes and covariates in cluster-randomized trials: doubly-robust estimation, efficiency considerations, and sensitivity analysis: Estimation under uniform within-cluster sampling

-Assumption ~\ref{assp:6}(1) characterizes the uniform distribution of $\bE_i$.
-Given the sampled cluster size and cluster-population size, it assumes that $\bE_i$ is independent of all other information (including covariates, treatment assignment, and outcomes), making $\bE_i$ causing no selection bias.
-If, otherwise, $E_{ij}$ is correlated with $Y_{ij}$ or $\bX_{ij}$ given $(M_i,N_i)$, then the treatment effect can be different between participants and non-participants, for which we discuss the identifiability of $\Delta$ in Section~\ref{sec: sensitivity}.
+Assumption ~\ref{assp:6}(1) characterizes the uniform distribution of $\bE_i$ and rules out selection bias.
 Assumption \ref{assp:6}(2) handles missing $N_i$ by assuming non-informative cluster-population sizes.
 In other words, cluster-level covariates explain all the correlations between $N_i$ and individual-level data whenever $N_i$ is unobserved.
-This assumption can be reasonable if we observe a proxy variable for $N_i$ (e.g., a categorical variable encoding the level of cluster-population sizes by small, medium, and large) and the individual data distribution is invariant to small perturbations of $N_i$.
-Finally, Assumption \ref{assp:6}(3) updates Assumption~\ref{assp3} to accommodate sampling and changes in observed data.
-Here, an rMAR mechanism is still assumed, while the conditioning variables are restricted to $E_{ij} =1$ (such that the data for individual $j$ can be observed), $A_i$, and $\bB_{ij}$ (instead of $\bfB_i$ in Assumption~\ref{assp3}, which involves covariate data from non-participants).
+Finally, Assumption \ref{assp:6}(3) updates Assumption~\ref{assp3} for missing outcomes.
+Here, rMAR is still assumed, while the conditioning variables are restricted to $E_{ij} =1$ (such that the data for individual $j$ can be observed), $A_i$, and $\bB_{ij}$ (instead of $\bfB_i$ in Assumption~\ref{assp3}, which involves covariate data from non-participants).
 Altogether, Assumption~\ref{assp:6} provides a scenario where the trial participants are representative samples of the entire cluster and missing data are ignorable given observed data.

-Under this setting, we specify the parametric nuisance function estimators as $\eta(A_i, \bB_{ij};\btheta_Y)$ and $\kappa(A_i, \bB_{ij};\btheta_R)$ and compute $\widehat{\btheta}_Y$ and $\widehat{\btheta}_R$ in the same way as in Section~\ref{sec: construct-estimator}.
+Under this setting, we specify the parametric nuisance function estimators as $\eta(A_i, \bB_{ij};\btheta_Y)$ and $\kappa(A_i, \bB_{ij};\btheta_R)$ and compute $\widehat{\btheta}_Y$ and $\widehat{\btheta}_R$ in the same way as in Section \ref{sec: dr-estimation}.
 We next define